RomitDeokar/GigKavach/README.md

 ### Core Principle — Parametric Insurance

-GigShield does **not** insure health, life, accidents, or vehicle damage.
+GigKavach does **not** insure health, life, accidents, or vehicle damage.
 It insures **lost income** caused by external, objectively measurable disruptions.
 When a trigger threshold is breached and sustained, payouts happen automatically — no claim form, no adjuster, no waiting.

 ---